isntlee/Arkanoid/README.md

 You can exit the game by clicking the 'X' button at the top right, or you can press 'Q' at anytime.

 # Testing
-When building this game I wasn't familar with the means of unit-testing PyGame, and so resorted to manual testing.
-Through a relatively laborious process I had ironed out as many bugs as I could find.
+When building this game I wasn't familar with any means of unit-testing PyGame, and so I resorted to manual testing.
+Through a relatively laborious process I ironed out as many bugs as I could find.
 I was sure the game was solid.

 ## Preview